Azerbaijani Land Forces

-The Azerbaijani Land Forces (Azərbaycan Silahlı Qüvvələri Quru Qoşunları) are the land force component of the Azerbaijani Armed Forces.
+The Azerbaijani Land Forces (Azərbaycan Silahlı Qüvvələri Quru Qoşunları) are the land force branch of the Azerbaijani Armed Forces.
 Since the fall of the Soviet Union, Azerbaijan has been trying to create professional, well trained, and mobile armed forces.
 Based on 2013 statistics, the country has about 85,000 ground force troops, with additional paramilitary forces of 15,000.
 In addition, there are 300,000 former service personnel who have had military service in the last fifteen years.

 Reportedly, in wartime, the Army proper could call upon the support of the National Guard, the Internal Troops of Azerbaijan, and the State Border Service.
 The exact wartime command structure remains unclear.

 History

 During the Soviet period, Azerbaijan was part of the Transcaucasus Military District, whose forces in the republic were commanded by the 4th Army.
 The 4th Army consisted of three motor rifle divisions (the 23rd Guards Motor Rifle Division (MRD) at Ganja, the 60th Motor Rifle Division at Lankaran, and the 295th Motor Rifle Division in Baku), plus army troops that included missile and air defence brigades and artillery and rocket regiments.
 Azerbaijan also hosted the 49th Arsenal of the Main Missile and Artillery Directorate, which contained over 7,000 train-car loads of ammunition holding in excess of one billion units of ammunition and stores.
 In addition, the 75th Motor Rifle Division, part of the 7th Guards Army, was in the Nakhchivan Autonomous Republic.

 In summer 1992, the Defence Ministry of Azerbaijan, following a resolution by the Azerbaijani president on the privatization of units and formations in Azerbaijani territory, forwarded an ultimatum demanding control over vehicles and armaments of the 135th and 139th motorized rifle regiments of the 295th Motor Rifle Division.
 The transfer of the property of the 4th Army (except for over half the equipment of the 366th Guards Motor Rifle Regiment of the 23rd Division captured by Armenian armed formations in 1992 during the regiment's withdrawal from Stepanakert) and the 49th Arsenal was completed in 1992.
 Thus, by the end of 1992, the Azerbaijani Government received arms and military hardware sufficient for approximately three motor rifle divisions with prescribed army units.
 The stores and equipment of the 75th Division were handed over to the Nakhchivan government.
 The former Division HQs may have contributed to the formation of corps headquarters.